coldtype/coldtype/README.md

 ## Weirdnesses

 - __0-1 variation axes value__ — By default, all font variation values (axis values) are scaled to a 0-1 range.
 I’ve found I almost never want to set a font variation value in the scale set by the font itself, mostly because I’m almost always mapping a 0-1 time (or amplitude) value to the axis.
 If you’d like to not "(s)cale (v)arations," set `sv=False` when constructing a `Style` object.

-## Programming philosophy

-Here is a free-associated list of things that I think define the general vibe of programming in Coldtype (a work-in-progress)

-- Chained mutation/transformation
-    - "Chaining" in this context refers to the programming style favored by libraries like jQuery, which allows you to call multiple methods on a single line, all of which mutate the state of an object and return the object itself in each mutating call.
-For example:
-        - `DATPen().rect(Rect(500, 500)).translate(100, 100).rotate(45)` creates a `DATPen` object, then adds a rectangle bezier to it, then translates it, then rotates it, all in a single line.
-In normal circumstances, programming like this is called "spaghetti" code because it's long and hard to follow, or something like that.
-In this case, its brevity is its benefit
-        - Yes I know mutation is theoretically “bad” or whatever, yeesh, I just really love how it works in real life.
-- Coldtype does not use classic "drawing"-style APIs/graphic state, though the data model of Coldtype can be (and is meant to be) serialized to any number of canvas/drawing APIs, and can be extended to any API that implements `fill`/`stroke` and `moveTo`/`lineTo`/`curveTo`

-# Caveats

-## What is Coldtype _not_?

-- Coldtype is not good for setting large amounts of text in a single frame, because Coldtype has no line-breaking algorithms.
-- This means Coldtype is probably bad for most print applications (you should use DrawBot for that, because DrawBot has line-breaking algorithms).
-- In fact, Coldtype is not good at most things that normal type-setting software is good at.
-Generally-speaking, the goal of this library is to give you exactly what you want, rather than a “best guess.”
-For example:
-    - Coldtype does not implement fallback support (expect to see some `.notdef`s)

-## How is this different from DrawBot?

-- Use whatever text editor you want
-- Cross-platform
-- Does not rely on Apple’s CoreText engine or the mostly deprecated APIs that DrawBot uses to interact with it
-- Really only a small subset of what DrawBot, by leveraging CoreText and CoreImage, can do (which is a good thing to me, because I only ever used DrawBot for typography anyway)
-- Little-to-no image support (some, but it is vvv primitive)